DentalTech/dentist/README.md

 There is also a blog and discussion forum that includes poll functionality.
 Although part of our training including learning how to allow the user post their own blog posts, a design decision was taken to not include this functionality.

-To navigate the site, it is advised to set up a dummy account, using a fake email address and the Stripe dummy credit card number 4242 4242 4242 4242.
+To navigate the site and see all the functionality, it is advised to set up a dummy account with at least 2 family members, using a fake email address and the Stripe dummy credit card number 4242 4242 4242 4242.
 Other fields can be any valid numbers: CVV - 3 digits, and expiry dates a future month.

 ## Technologies